 8: A SOUTH AFRICAN HORROR STORY is exactly what the title says it is.
 It features a different yet familiar plot that works really well in this setting.
 Screened at Fantasia 2019.
-Read more in our 8: A South African Horror Story review >
+In the US the movie will be titled The Soul Collector.
+Read more in our 8: A South African Horror Story review!

 8: A South African Horror Story is a new horror movie set in South Africa.
 The title is really just “8” but this is impossible to search for in IMDb or anywhere else online, so we’re going to refer to it by this fully explanatory title.

 The plot itself is one that feels quite familiar, but at the same time 8: A South African Horror Story is completely its own.

 The South African movie is screening at the film festival Fantasia 2019 in Montreal, Canada.
 Read more in our 8: A South African Horror Story review below.

 At the heart of 8: A South African Horror Story, we have a black man who finds himself in a terrible predicament.
 In order to save the life of his daughter, he has to keep collecting souls.
 Basically, he discovered too late that he was making a deal with something very sinister, when he cried out for help.

 This part of the story is told in a simple flashback and it works really well.
 Actually, the entire plot of 8: A South African Horror Story is both simple and efficient.
 Nothing is added that isn’t necesary and it suits the story very well.

 The actual plot takes place in rural South Africa in 1977, so while it’s in the midst of apartheid, this isn’t touched upon.
 Of course, we are still dealing with a white family and a black man working for this family.
 However, this family seems to be very respectful of the local black residents in a nearby village.